Lynyrd Skynyrd and Neil Young

 The history of Lynyrd Skynyrd's 1974 song "Sweet Home Alabama" has a long and tortured history.
 The enormously popular song has an extraordinarily complex backstory involving a wide swath of groups which have laid claim to the song's message and symbols.
 As this article demonstrates, the complicated saga of "Sweet Home Alabama" is anything but sweet.

-This article came about because I've long been fascinated with Neil Young's influence on other bands ever since I heard Lynyrd Skynyrd's "Sweet Home Alabama" which was written in response to two of Young's anti-southern songs, "Southern Man", from the album After the Gold Rush, and "Alabama", from the album Harvest.
+This article came about because I've long been fascinated with Neil Young's influence on other bands ever since I heard Lynyrd Skynyrd's "Sweet Home Alabama" which was written in response to two of Young's anti-southern slavery songs, "Southern Man", from the album After the Gold Rush, and "Alabama", from the album Harvest.
 From "Sweet Home Alabama" lyrics:

 (Play and listen to a MP3 sample clip of Lynyrd Skynyrd's "Sweet Home Alabama")